Troll Falls is an easy and perennially favorite hike and winter ice climb in Kananaskis Country, Alberta, Canada.

 The floods of June 2005 have created new creek paths and a 10 M ice fall that previously was 8 m wide but is now a spectacular wall of ice at least 20 m wide.
 We climb around and up to the top of the falls to fix a top rope.
 The center is thin ice and water can be seen running inside from both the front and back.

 Careful climbing uses more secure ice on the sides while trying to avoid crampons or ice axes penetrating into water.
 The axes stick well but the sound reminds us we are climbing hollow ice.
 There is a lot of ice flying around as axes and crampons struggle to dig into brittle ice.
-Belaying is combined with dancing while trying to avoid large chunks of falling ice.
+Belaying is combined with dancing while trying to avoid larger chunks of falling ice.

 The belay here is a bit more challenging because the person belaying is always tethered to an ice screw at the base of the ice fall for safety.
 Even though the person belaying is wearing crampons, the standing platform is ice and if for any reason it becomes necessary to move quickly to avoid falling ice, the primary task is always to keep the climber in the air.
 No compromise.